Deepu-p-123/DataScience-Heart_Disease_Prediction/README.md

 Heart Disease Prediction
 This project aims to build machine learning models using Random Forest, K-Nearest Neighbors (KNN), and Naive Bayes algorithms to predict  heart disease based on their medical attributes.
+The data set used here is from kaggle

 Models